Observance Days Calendar

 International Day of Veterinary Medicine

-A day to celebrate and appreciate the work of veterinarians and veterinary organizations around the world.
-It is observed on December 9th every year, which marks the anniversary of the founding of the first veterinary school in Lyon, France in 1762.
-The day also highlights the importance of animal health and welfare for human health and the environment.
+Celebrated on December 9th, this day honors the essential work of veterinarians and veterinary organizations worldwide.
+It marks the anniversary of the first veterinary school founded in Lyon, France in 1762.
+This observance highlights the vital role of animal health and welfare in ensuring human health and environmental balance.
+Veterinarians prevent and control diseases, conduct life-saving surgeries, and promote overall animal well-being, benefiting all living beings.

 10 December International Animal Rights Day